 In general, duffel bags are more vulnerable to theft than suitcases.
 Duffel bag materials are easier to slice open than a hardcase suitcase, for example.

-They also have external pockets which can bring two problems - items inside it can be easily stolen, or contraband can be easily slipped inside.
+They also have external pockets which can bring two problems – items inside them can be easily stolen, or contraband can be easily slipped inside.

 There are several ways around this, of course.
 Some duffel bags have lockable zips where they overlap and have a hole/eyelet for an actual luggage lock.
 If you can’t find a lock, then you can simply thread a cable tie through the zips to make sure they close as tightly as possible.
 At least for the plane journey.

 Suitcases, on the other hand, are always built to accommodate a lock whether it’s built-in or an actual padlock.
 Some suitcases are also designed to close with a latch, which will be harder to break into.